-In fact, there are many cases when third-party analytical tools would be preferable.
+There are many cases when third-party analytical tools would actually be preferable.
 For example, even though all of the reporting options have a significant delay (reports requested on Nov.
 3rd would only include data from Nov.
 1st and everything before that day) – Microsoft 365’s usage analytics have a delay of an entire month, or even longer.

 Additionally, it’s not uncommon for third-party tools to have more options and details when it comes to Teams reports, in general.
 The important step here is to choose one method (or one specific third-party software) of reporting that you’re going to be using in the future, since consistency is also incredibly important, and different approaches to report generation could provide different results, adding confusion and misinformation in the mix.